rails/tailwindcss-rails/README.md

 ### Rails Engines support

-If you have Rails Engines in your application that use Tailwind CSS and provide an `app/assets/tailwind/<engine_name>/application.css` file, entry point files will be created for each of them in `app/assets/builds/tailwind/<engine_name>.css` so they can be included in your host application's Tailwind CSS by adding `@import "../../assets/builds/tailwind/<engine_name>"` to your `app/assets/tailwind/application.css` file.
+If you have Rails Engines in your application that use Tailwind CSS and provide an `app/assets/tailwind/<engine_name>/engine.css` file, entry point files will be created for each of them in `app/assets/builds/tailwind/<engine_name>.css` so they can be included in your host application's Tailwind CSS by adding `@import "../../assets/builds/tailwind/<engine_name>"` to your `app/assets/tailwind/application.css` file.

+> [!IMPORTANT]
+> Only imported in `app/assets/tailwind/application.css` engine CSS files will be included in the build.
+By default, no engine CSS files are imported.
+This give you flexibility on which engine CSS files you want to include in your build.

 ### Custom inputs or outputs